QW-Group/Quake-Custom-Team-Fortress/cpqw/qccx/readme.md

-Copy the qccx to the cutf_4tp_the_original directory after using ./cppreqcc There will be an error without debuging, suggest using gmqcc to debug or using the updated code in this project
+Copy the qccx to the cutf_4tp_the_original directory after using ./cppreqcc There will be an error without debuging with gmqcc.
+To skip debugging use the udpated code included with the this project.